-Appointments made from open or promotional employment lists to regular fulltime and regular part-time positions shall be subject to a probationary period.
-With the approval of the Personnel Director, continuous temporary or provisional service prior to appointment shall be counted as part of the probationary period provided that the temporary or provisional service was in the same class and the same position to which the probationary appointment is made.
+Appointments made from open or promotional employment lists to regular full_time and regular part-time positions shall be subject to a probationary period.
+With the approval of the Personnel Human Resources Director, or designee, continuous temporary or provisional service prior to appointment shall be counted as part of the probationary period provided that the temporary or provisional service was in the same class and the same position to which the probationary appointment is made.
 A probationary period shall be for six (6) months for all employees except as hereinafter provided.
 In the case of regular part-time employees, six (6) calendar months of part-time employment shall be considered the probationary period unless extended pursuant to this Rule.

 The appointing power may request an extension of the probationary period up to a total of twelve (12) months on an employee.
 The request shall contain the reasons and justification for the extension, duration of extension, and be accompanied by the employee's six month performance report.
-If approved by the Personnel Director, the employee shall be notified in writing by his appointing power of the extension of his probationary period.
+If approved by the Personnel-Human Resources Director, the employee shall be notified in writing by his-the-appointing-power of the extension of his-the-employee's probationary period.
 An employee attains permanent status unless otherwise notified prior to completion of the probationary period.